ajeetkbhardwaj/ddglearn/readme.md

 **Discrete Differential Geometry Library for Python**

-A production-grade implementation of Discrete Exterior Calculus (DEC) on triangle meshes — curvature analysis, PDE solvers, spectral geometry, and shape understanding, all fully vectorized with NumPy.
+A research and education-grade implementation of Discrete Differential Geometry on triangle meshes — curvature analysis, PDE solvers, spectral geometry, and shape understanding, all fully vectorized with NumPy.

 ## Features